Shenhav-and-Korem-labs/SCRuB/README.md

 ```
 scr_out <- SCRuB(data = data,
                  metadata = metadata
+		control_order = c("control blank DNA extraction", "control blank library prep")
                  )
 ```

 Input format
 -----------------------
-The input to *SCRuB* is composed of one count matrix, and one metadata matrix (or data frame):
+The required input to *SCRuB* is composed of one count matrix, and one metadata matrix (or data frame):

 (1) data - ( n_samples + n_controls ) x n_taxa count matrix, where m is the number samples and n is the number of taxa.
 Row names are the sample ids ('SampleID').
 Column names are the taxa ids.
 Every consecutive column contains read counts for each sample.
 Note that this order must be respected.